7db9a/private-ipfs-docker/README.md

 #### https://medium.com/@s_van_laar/deploy-a-private-ipfs-network-on-ubuntu-in-5-steps-5aad95f7261b

-last update: 1/11/2019

 Detailed guide and appears clearly written, but it's not for Docker.

 #### https://github.com/Sitoi/private-network-ipfs

-last update: 8/13/2019

 Has a detailed README for private network using Docker.
 Has a docker-compose.yml.
-It's in Chinese (?), but the Google translattion is good enough.
+It's in Chinese (?), but the Google translation is good enough.

 #### https://github.com/mohdrashid/docker-ipfs-cluster

-last update: 1/31/2019

 Couldn't makes sense of `Change “/cluster daemon --bootstrap /ip4//tcp/9096/ipfs/” with`.
 With what?

 #### https://github.com/psprings/docker-ipfs

-last update: 3/4/2018

 It's for a private network, but there is no docker-compose file.